-- The requirement to recognize visual referee signals is relaxed for the Challenge Shield free kicks (see Section 2) Section 3.9) as well by using red gloves (see Section 5.6.1). - Goals may be scored via direct kick from kick-off.
-The Although the indirect kick rules remain unchanged for the Challenge Shield (see ??), but were tightened for the Champions Cup. are the same for both competitions, Challenge Shield teams have the option to have them relaxed if they declare they cannot play with more than two robots.
+- The requirement to recognize visual referee signals is relaxed for free kicks (see Section 3.9) as well by using red gloves (see Section 5.7.1). - Although the indirect kick rules are the same for both competitions, Challenge Shield teams have the option to have them relaxed if they declare they cannot play with more than two robots.
 (See Section 3.4.1)